smeredith/smeredith.github.io/_drafts/interface.md

 I should have made the dimensions of the board slightly smaller so that it would fit inside the ridges on the lid of the case.
 This would have made snipping the header pins unnecessary, and I will make this change on the next revision of the board.

-## PTT

-### Motivation
+## Project Motivation

 The DRA-30 uses a GPIO on the Cmedia CM119A sound card chip for PTT.
 This works fine for Vara FM and SoundModem.
-But I wanted to use fldigi and Direwolf on Windows, but neither supported this method of PTT.
+But I wanted to use Fldigi and Direwolf on Windows, but neither supported this method of PTT.
 So the motivation for this project was adding a serial port so that the software could assert RTS to trigger PTT.
 Most software supports this scheme.

 I also wanted VOX as a last resort in case I wanted to use some software that doesn't support either of the methods described above.
 As of yet I haven't needed it, but the circuitry is implemented and it works.

-### Microcontroller
+## Microcontroller

 There is also an Attiny84 microcontroller on the board.
 This simplifies the PTT implementation.
 The microcontroller listens to the following inputs:
-- RTS signal from the serial port chip
+- RTS signal from the serial port chip,
-- VOX circuit audio detect level
+- VOX circuit audio detect level,
-- RTS DIP switch position
+- RTS DIP switch position,
-- VOX DIP switch position
+- VOX DIP switch position,
-- VOX sensitivity trimpot setting
+- VOX sensitivity trimpot setting,
-- VOX tail time trimpot setting
+- VOX tail time trimpot setting.

 If the RTS DIP switch is OFF, then the serial port is ignored.
 Otherwise, if RTS goes low, PTT is asserted.